 PSY 585.
-Practicum
+Practicum 3 hours

 The Practicum experience enables the student to develop basic counseling skills and to integrate professional knowledge and skills appropriate to the student's program of study.
-The minimum practica experience is 100 hours.
+The minimum practical experience is 100 hours.

 PSY 587.
 Assessment Practicum